step21/scenic-server/README.md

 ### Initialize database

-If you want to initialize the LDAP database with the recommended structure, run:
+If you want to initialize the LDAP database with the recommended structure, adapt the *init.ldif* file, then run:

 ```shell
 restore_ldif.sh init.ldif